Caetano v. Massachusetts

 Background

-In Massachusetts, a woman named Jaime Caetano obtained several restraining orders against her abusive ex-boyfriend after reportedly being hospitalized and leaving in “fear for [her] life.”
-One night, Caetano’s ex-boyfriend confronted and threatened her outside of her work and she successfully displayed a stun gun that a friend gifted her to deter his attacks.
+In Massachusetts, a woman named Jaime Caetano obtained several restraining orders against her abusive ex-boyfriend after reportedly being hospitalized and living in “fear for [her] life.”
+One night, Caetano’s ex-boyfriend confronted and threatened her outside of her work, but she successfully displayed a stun gun that a friend gifted her to deter his attacks.
 After police discovered she was in possession of a stun gun, however, she was arrested.
 Caetano was eventually tried and convicted under a Massachusetts law that made the mere possession of a stun gun criminal.
 She appealed, but her conviction was upheld by the Massachusetts Supreme Judicial Court.

 Summary